art9762/CobyaCoin-Bot-5.0/README.md

 CobyaCoin Bot 5.0 full version

-Here you can access CobyaCoin Bot 5.0 full versioon for free.
+Here you can access CobyaCoin Bot 5.0 full version for free.